AngeloJacobo/UberDDR3/README.md

 This will run the DDR3 controller at 333 MHz (3 ns clock period) which is the [maximum clock period for Arty-S7](https://digilent.com/reference/programmable-logic/arty-s7/reference-manual).
 Upload the bitstream to Arty-S7, after around 2 seconds the 4 LEDS should light up.

-- The [10Gb Ethernet Switch](https://github.com/ZipCPU/eth10g) project utilizes this DDR3 controller for accessing a single-rank DDR3 module (8 lanes of x8 DDR3).
+- The [10Gb Ethernet Switch](https://github.com/ZipCPU/eth10g) project utilizes this DDR3 controller for accessing a single-rank DDR3 module (8 lanes of x8 DDR3) at DDR3-800 (100 MHz controller and 400 MHz PHY).

 # Other Open-Sourced DDR3 Controllers
 (soon...)